-$9.2 million will be available to support community-led projects protecting our most threatened species and ecosystems, delivering long-term benefits across public and private lands.
+$9.2 million is available to support community-led projects protecting our most threatened species and ecosystems, delivering long-term benefits across public and private lands.

 Who can apply